RIFLES PART 7:

 1932 - 1944

-PICTURE: PE (PT) scope with its mount in M/91-30 sniper rifle.
+PICTURE: PE scope with its mount in M/91-30 sniper rifle.
 Notice focus adjustment ring and installation on top of the receiver.
+This scope seems to be the mass-produced version made in Factory number 69 (NPZ).
 (Photo taken in Sotamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (30 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (135 KB).

-PICTURE: PEM (VP) rifle scope with mount installed side of the receiver of M/91-30 sniper rifle (Photo taken in Sotamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (38 KB).
+PICTURE: PEM rifle scope with mount installed side of the receiver of M/91-30 sniper rifle (Photo taken in Sotamuseo).
+CLICK THUMBNAIL TO SEE LARGER PIC (135 KB).

-Finnish troops had acute shortage of sniper rifles all the time and captured sniper rifles were typically immediately taken to own use.
-Unfortunately captured sniper rifles were also top of the list items as war souvenirs for Finnish soldiers, so those fortunate enough to capture one usually also took the rifle home to be later used as a hunting rifle.
-Basically this lead to situation in which individual soldiers and units of Finnish Army had captured sniping rifles, but Finnish Army didn't have any control of those rifles.
-Official channels existed and captured weapons should have been delivered to them, but it simply wasn't happening.
-Mere 213 Soviet rifles ended up being delivered to official channels during Winter War and during Continuation War situation just got worse.
-While Finnish troops captured over 128,000 Soviet rifles during Continuation War only 67 captured scopes were forwarded to official channels.
-Situation was so dire that even domestic manufacture of PEM-scope copy was considered in 1943, but the idea never developed beyond consideration.
-Soldiers that had managed to captured sniper rifle and also their units were very unwilling to give forward any of the few sniper rifles that they had, as there was little hope of getting any back when needed.
-Year 1951 still 206 captured Soviet sniper rifles remained, these were kept warehoused until late 1970's.
+Soviet snipers were under orders to destroy their rifle scope if being taken as prisoner or war, so capturing sniper scopes intact was not as common as one might think just by seeing the massive number of sniper rifles that the Soviets issued to their troops.
+Finnish troops suffered acute shortage of sniper rifles throughout World War 2, hence they typically took captured Soviet sniper rifles immediately to their own use.
+For obvious reasons Finnish military units that had succeeded capturing any were unwilling to hand them over, so captured sniper rifles seem to have normally remained in military units that had captured them.
+Unfortunately captured sniper rifles were also top of the list items as war souvenirs for Finnish soldiers, so soldiers who had been fortunate enough to capture one often also took captured rifle scope home to be later used in their own hunting rifle.
+Basically this lead to situation in which individual soldiers and units of Finnish Army had captured sniping rifles, but Finnish Army did not have any control of those rifles.
+Official channels existed and captured weapons should have been handed over to them, but when it came captured sniper rifles it simply was not happening.
+Mere 213 Soviet rifles ended up being delivered to official channels (in one way or another) during Winter War and during Continuation War situation just got even worse.
+While Finnish troops captured over 128,000 Soviet Mosin-Nagant rifles and 17,000 self-loading rifles during Continuation War only 67 captured rifle scopes were forwarded to official channels.
+Situation was so dire that even domestic manufacture of PEM rifle scope copy was considered in year 1943, but the idea never developed beyond being considered.
+Not that Finnish industry would have been capable to manufacture such a large number of rifle scopes in reasonable time.
+Even when wartime Finnish Army units were being demobilized after Continuation War in 1944 - 1945, very few of the captured sniper rifles and rifle scopes were finding their way into official inventory.
+Year 1951 still only 206 captured Soviet sniper rifles remained in inventory of Finnish Army, they remained stored for possible further use until late 1970's.

 PICTURE: Side mount of PU scope seen from another side.
 (Photo taken in Jalkaväkimuseo).
 CLICK THUMBNAIL TO SEE LARGER PIC (38 KB).